 A great example of this same signed dynamic is the double Gemini partnership of Neil Patrick Harris, a Gemini born on June 15th and his husband, David Burtka also born beneath the sign of the Twins on May 29th.

 Not only do these two Geminis of renown ideally embrace this same signed theory, the lives of both Twin born men reflect the essence of what motivates a Gemini most – Duality and Versatility.
-We’ll begin by astrologically analyzing the more famous of the two – Neil Patrick Harris.
+We’ll begin by astrologically analyzing the better known of the two – Neil Patrick Harris.

-Despite modern society’s evolutionary progressions leading us into the 21st century, for the longest time in Hollywood an unspoken rule of the most dualistic kind archaically ruled the land regarding the representation of homosexuals in movies or on television:
+Despite modern society’s evolution into the 21st century it was only until quite recently that an unspoken rule of the most dualistic kind archaically ruled all of Tinsel Town regarding the representation of homosexuals in movies or on television:

 Thou shalt have only heterosexuals portraying gay characters.